MicrosoftDocs/query-docs/query-languages/m/table-fromrows.md

 ---
 # Table.FromRows
 ## About
-Creates a table from the list <code>rows</code> where each element of the list is an inner list that contains the column values for a single row.
-An optional list of column names, a table type, or a number of columns could be provided for <code>columns</code>.
+Creates a table from the list `rows` where each element of the list is an inner list that contains the column values for a single row.
+An optional list of column names, a table type, or a number of columns could be provided for `columns`.

 ```